 All saves on a Google Doc are not only automatically uploaded to the cloud, but a separate file is created each time a change is made.
 Microsoft does allow users to sync, edit, and open Word documents online, but that will require you to either set up OneDrive backup with Microsoft Office 2019 files or possess a Microsoft 365 subscription.

 Cost comparison options

-Word with Microsoft Office 365 is arguably the superior option for users who require a large amount of storage space for their documents.
+Word with Microsoft 365 is arguably the superior option for users who require a large amount of storage space for their documents.
 If plenty of storage isn’t a must-have, then users will likely prefer Google Docs with its 15GB of storage space.